-Unless you’ve been living under a rock (and presumably paying too much for it!), you’ll realise that if you take out a mortgage with a big bank, you may fork out more in interest.
+Unless you’ve been living under a rock (and presumably paying too much for it!), you’ll realise that you may fork out more in interest if you take out a mortgage with a big bank.

-In fact, at any given time what a large outfit and a smaller competitor will charge you will differ by about 1 percentage point.
+In fact, at any given time, the difference between what a large outfit and a smaller competitor will charge you can differ by about 1 percentage point.

 So it’s no wonder that customers are defecting at a rapid rate to the cheaper, smaller guys.
 What still makes no sense, though, is that some 80% of Australian mortgage holders remain with the banks they know but (usually) don’t love.